osewadare/gkeep-journal/README.md

 # Description
-Lambda that synchronizes Google keep notes with Github pages.
+Serverless function that publishes journals from Google keep to Github pages.
+Can essentially be used as a private journal without having to create posts/files or write markdown.

-# Deployment
+# Deploy Serveless Resources
 Setup your AWS credentials:
 `aws configure`